January-March Fishing Patterns

 April-June Fishing Patterns

 Spring has a lot to offer to those of us who enjoy the outdoors.
 In the fishing world, as the days become longer and the water temperature starts to heat up so does the fishing.
 When the inshore redfish start to break out of their schooling patterns they will spread out and start feeding heavily as the estuary becomes abundant with small bait fish, shrimp and crabs.
 Mixed in with the reds we will also be catching good numbers of speckled sea trout, flounder and small sharks.
 In the Port Royal Sound the cobia should be migrating in as they prepare to spawn.
-This offers us a great chance to get out and sight fish for these bruisers (many weighing between 25 and 45 pounds) using light spinning tackle and fly rods.
-Out in the sound we will also be targeting fish such as spanish mackerel, black sea bass and various sharks.
+This offers us a great chance to get out and sight fish for these bruisers (some weighing between 25 and 45 pounds) using light tackle.
+Also in the sound and on the nearshore waters we will also be targeting fish such as spanish mackerel, black sea bass , black drum, whiting, bluefish, triple tail and various sharks.
+Speaking of sharks – we do have better than 12 different species of sharks that migrate into the Hilton Head area beginning in mid-April and steadily increasing throughout the summer months and it is not uncommon to catch these critters in and around the shallow flats as well as the deeper channels leading to the Port Royal Sound.

 July-September Fishing Patterns